 The West Baffin Eskimo Co-operative in Cape Dorset has earned a worldwide reputation for the quality and originality of limited edition prints made by its member artists.
 Inuit printmaking began in the late 1950’s when James Houston, an artist from Toronto, introduced the Inuit to relief printmaking.
 Thereafter, Inuit printmaking flourished leading to the development of the cooperative’s printmaking studio – Kinngait Studios.
 Kinngait Studios is the longest continuous running print studio in Canada.
 Each year the studio releases a new Cape Dorset prints collection that showcases Canadian Inuit art.

 The featured works of Inuit art in the Nanooq Inuit art gallery represent a small sample of what we have available.
-If you are unable to find what you are looking for, please contact us the gallery.
+If you are unable to find what you are looking for, please contact us .
 We will do our best to source other works of art for you, based on your specifications.